hiejulia/portal/README.md

 ## Spring Job Portal

-Job portal for job seekers and companies, developed in Spring and Hibernate.
+Job portal for job seekers and companies.
+The purpose of this project is to create a channel of communication between employers and future prospective employees.
+Through this platform, companies and organisation who are looking for future talents can post ads for open job positions.
+Then job seeker who are interested in these position can apply .
+Employers will be able to see the submitted resumes and then providing the criteria the application will evaluate and recommend which candidate is suitable

 ## Stack